RuikeWu/ruikewu.github.io/contents/home.md

 My work has been published in leading econometrics and statistics journals, including <strong>Journal of Econometrics</strong>, <strong>Econometric Theory</strong>, Statistica Sinica, and Journal of Time Series Analysis.

 #### Research Interests
-Structural change detection, High-dimensional portfolio management.
+Structural change detection, High-dimensional portfolio management, Machine learning in Finance

 #### Education
 Ph.D.
-Financial engineering, Department of finance, School of Economics, Xiamen University, 2025.\
+School of Economics, Xiamen University, 2025.\
-Joint Ph.D. at the Research School of Statistics, College of Business and Economics, The Australian National University (September 2023 – August 2024)\
+Joint Ph.D.
+Research School of Statistics, College of Business and Economics, The Australian National University (September 2023 – August 2024)\
 B.A.
-Statistics, Beijing Forestry University, 2019.
+School of Economics and Management, Beijing Forestry University, 2019.

 #### I am open to all forms of academic communication and collaboration!